glee-uk/virtualcampfire/README.md

 1. Ideally you know when and where recorded
 2. Download from email/whatsapp using the naming convention (regardless of mp3/mp4)
 3. If mp4 convert to mp3 at https://www.freeconvert.com/mp3-to-mp4/
-4. Copy and existing lyric to lyrics/<Song Title>.html
+4. Copy an existing lyric to lyrics/<Song Title>.html
 5. Update lyrics/<Song Title>.html with the lyrics from a PDF of the songbook or from the web
 6. git add mp3/<Song Title>.mp3 lyrics/<Song Title>.html
 7. python validate.py